oliverproud/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

 3 layer Convolutional model trained on IMDb dataset, using GloVe pretrained word embedddings.

-As this was my first "full stack" project I wanted to keep it relatively simple and quick by using a Convolutional model and deploying it on Heroku using Flask (I have now re-deployed the model on Google Cloud Run). ~~I will later explore using a BERT or most likely XLNET architecture from the Hugging Face team~~ ✔[See here](https://github.com/oliverproud/bert-sequence-classification).
+As this was my first "full stack" project I wanted to keep it relatively simple and quick by using a Convolutional model and deploying it on Heroku using Flask (I have now re-deployed the model on Google Cloud Run). ~~I will later explore using a BERT or most likely XLNET architecture from the Hugging Face team~~ ✔ [See here](https://github.com/oliverproud/bert-sequence-classification).

 The model weights and word dictionary are available to download from S3:
 - [model weights](https://sent-model.s3.eu-west-2.amazonaws.com/conv-sentiment_model1.pt)